KnowageLabs/Knowage-Documentation/administrator-guide/ka_datasource.rst

 By clicking the **Add** button on the top right corner of the left panel, an empty form will be displayed on the right.

-The detail page of each data source (on the right side as shown in the figure above) includes the following properties:
+The detail page of each data source (on the right side as shown in the figures above) includes the following properties:

-.. |image1| figure:: media/image25.png
-      :scale: 60%

-.. |image2| figure:: media/image26.png
-      :scale: 60%

-    Left: Add a new data source.
-Right: Data source details.

 .. figure:: media/image25.png
     :widths: 49%

+    Add a new data source

 .. figure:: media/image26.png
     :widths: 49%

-    Left: Add a new data source.
-Right: Data source details.
+    Data source details.

 Label:
   Mandatory identifier of the data source.